 BIC, originally an abbreviation for British Industry Corporation, has a long history dating back to the 1960s when they started out distributing British audio products from the likes of Wharfedale and Luxman across the USA.
 The BIC America DV62si received immense praise upon its release in 1999.
 It had an original MSRP of $275, and when you take inflation into account, they certainly weren’t considered ‘budget’ bookshelf speakers back in the day.

 Currently, the speakers are available at a big discount.
 People raved about its sound back then, and the same great sound they had back then continues today.

 Furthermore, their technical specs are very impressive.
 A 43Hz – 21kHz frequency response range means you can get a high amount of detail at the lower end and can get away without using a subwoofer even if you listen to a lot of deep-bass music.
 The 175W max input power per channel means these are among the most powerful bookshelf speakers on this entire list, and with a high 90dB sensitivity, they can get seriously loud.

 However, released all the way back in 1999, these speakers are old.
 The outdated and rather ugly mock-wood MDF cabinets aside, what sounded great back then just doesn’t quite cut it today.
-While the bass is good, the audio lacks color and sounds a little lifeless.
+While the bass is good, the tonal balance feels off and the detail is lacking in mid and bass frequencies.
 In some songs, entire layers of music seem to be missing.

 The BIC DV62si have a lot of power and sound ok for the highly discounted price today, but personally I would recommend getting a newer passive bookshelf speaker.

 Bookshelf Speakers Buying FAQ

 What else do I need to buy along with my new bookshelf speakers?

 If you’re purchasing a pair of active speakers (a.k.a. powered speakers) it’s simply a matter of plug and play.

 If you purchase passive speakers, you’ll need to make sure you have an amplifier if you don’t already have one.
 The necessary cables are included in the box, so you won’t have to worry about them.